Uninsured And Underinsured Motorist Accidents

 Underinsured motorist claims are different from uninsured motorist claims in that they act as supplementary compensation, rather than the sole source of compensation for the victim.
 If you file a personal injury claim with the negligent party’s insurance provider and your expenses surpass the amount of compensation the provider can receive, you can seek compensation for the difference between these amounts from your own policy’s underinsured motorist coverage.
 If you file this type of claim, you will need documentation to show the amount of compensation you received from the negligent party’s insurer as well as documentation showing your total expense amount.

 If you have been injured in a car accident and the negligent party does not have sufficient insurance coverage to compensate you for all of your damages, you can seek the compensation you need through your own insurance policy’s uninsured/underinsured motorist coverage.
 To learn more, contact our team of experienced Appleton car accident lawyers at Hammett, Bellin & Oswald, LLC.
-Contact our team online or call 920-202-8872 today to set up your initial consultation in our office.
+Contact our team online or call 920-202-8872 or toll-free at 866-720-0009.